Best OBS Settings for Twitch (2026) – Stop Dropped Frames Fast

 Best OBS Settings for Twitch (Quick Setup – 1080p 60fps)

-- Encoder: NVENC (new) if you have NVIDIA GPU
+- Encoder: NVENC (new) (with an NVIDIA GPU)

 - B-frames: 2